 “H!
 I am calling on behalf of advertising agency CreativeSolutions.
-We have your name in our database, and I would like to know if you are interested to be a statist in a commercial?”
+We have your name in our database, and I would like to know if you are interested to participate in a commercial?”

-Last time those guys called they offered me to be part of a naked crowd at a football game for 100 dollars.
-In some countries pigs on TV get paid more than that to show their sex appeal.
-At the end, I was only part of the “clothes on” group and got paid 50 bucks for 2 days.
-Nod bad considering that I got to see a horde of naked people running wild.
+In the past, the same guys had offered me to join a naked crowd at a football game for 150 dollars.
+In some countries, pigs on TV get paid more than that to show their sex appeal.
+In the end, I was only a part of the “clothes on” group and got paid 50 bucks for 2 days.
+Not bad considering that I got to see a horde of naked people running wild.
 Never forget.

 “What is it this time,” I said.

 “It’s a commercial of an energy drink.
 You will be one of the fans at a concert of a rock group.
 After drinking the energy juice, you will start running after the bus,” said the woman.

 I assumed that the project was going to take just a few hours since she was calling me so late.

 “I’ll be there,” I replied while thinking about what I will buy with my new 20 dollars.

 The first part of the commercial took place in an indoor playground.
 I was indeed a part of the crowd at a rock concert.
 We were standing and jumping like idiots.
 I was surrounded by tons of young “street” people trying to earn some pocket money, just like me.
 Apparently, they all knew each other and were moving in groups.
 I felt like a lone wolf.
 It’s hard to be accepted in a group when you don’t know anybody.

 We did some decent cardio for about an hour before our first 10-minute break.
 I decided to sit on the rock stage, but the muscular guard made me a sign to move away.